zld3002/c0lang/cc0/README.txt

      - osx10.8.5 (Mountain Lion).
      - linux3.6.5-32bit (32 bit Ubuntu Precise on Linode)
      - linux3.6.5-64bit (64 bit Ubuntu Precise on Linode)
+     - EDIT: As of 550 all linux builds are 64bit, I leave that off

   ** If distributing a source distribution for compilation, at this ** point the file compiler/bin/buildid can be edited to hard-code